comodojo/extender.framework/docs/commands.rst

 Writing additional commands
 ***************************

 A command is essentially a class that implements the `\Comodojo\Extender\CommandCommandInterface` and is defined in the same namespace.
-The `Comodojo\Extender\Command\StandardCommand` class can be useful to avoid common methods definition (is, essentially, a trait defined as a class for compatibility reasons).
+The `\Comodojo\Extender\Command\AbstractCommand` abstract class can be useful to avoid common methods definition (is, essentially, a trait defined as a class for compatibility reasons).

 .. note:: Take a look at the `api`_ to know all the method that your command should implement.